 May you know the presence of God online, and may you be the presence of God online.

-Listen to Megan Powell du Toit and Michael Jensen discuss “Social Media Etiquette 101” on episode 28 of With All Due Respect.
+Megan Powell du Toit and Michael Jensen discuss “Social Media Etiquette 101” on episode 28 of their podcast With All Due Respect.